One Day, One Thing, At a TimePin

 One Day, One Thing, At a Time

-It’s a lot. and it sucks, and we’re just not sure when it will end, how it will end and even what the next few months looks like.
+It’s a lot. and it sucks, and we’re just not sure when it will end, how it will end, and even what the next few months look like.

 That being said, for some of us who survived childhood abuse and trauma, there is something vaguely familiar about what we see when we look ahead, or maybe that’s just me.

-At my worst, the first time I walked into a therapist office, to take one moment in time, if you had asked me to look into the future and tell you what being “healed” of the trauma looked like, I might have laughed at you, or gotten angry with you, because I had no idea what that looked like, nor any idea of what it would take to get there.
+At my worst, the first time I walked into a therapist’s office to take one moment in time, if you had asked me to look into the future and tell you what being “healed” of the trauma looked like, I might have laughed at you, or gotten angry with you, because I had no idea what that looked like, nor any idea of what it would take to get there.
 I suspect many of us would have felt the same way at some point, if not now.
-The idea of figuring out how to get to “healed” from where I was that day would have been as massively overwhelming as figuring out how an international pandemic will play out.
+The idea of getting to “healed” from where I was that day would have been as massively overwhelming as figuring out how an international pandemic would play out.
 We don’t know.
 We can’t possibly know.

-What I do recall from that day though, was that I didn’t have to have all the answers.
-I needed to do two things, make it through that day and go see a therapist.
-Then, I had to make it through the next day, go to work, be careful of my mental health, and keep doing that, until the next therapist appointment, and on and on just like that.
-One day, one thing, at a time.
+What I do recall from that day, though, was that I didn’t need all the answers.
+I needed to do two things: make it through that day and go see a therapist.
+Then, I had to make it through the next day, go to work, be careful of my mental health, and keep doing that, until the next therapist appointment, and on and on, just like that.
+One day, one thing at a time.

-That’s not to say that I didn’t have an eye toward healing, but I had to accept that goal as one that was too far off, and too overwhelming for it to be focused on every day.
-The individual steps not only needed to be taken to get to the end goal, but they have to be the daily focus and they should also be celebrated.
-That’s how we prevent the totality of everything that is involved in healing from overwhelming us.
+That’s not to say that I didn’t have an eye toward healing, but I had to accept that goal as one that was too far off and too overwhelming to be focused on every day.
+The individual steps not only need to be taken to reach the end goal, but they also need to be the daily focus and celebrated.
+That’s how we prevent the totality of everything involved in healing from overwhelming us.

-Today, I see the same pattern when it comes to this virus.
-If my focus is on when this all goes away and we all get back to “normal”, that might be extremely overwhelming.
-I’m reading, and believing, experts say that we may not be locked down for too much longer, but that normal is a far way off.
-This will be a constantly changing situation until there is a vaccine or a very effective treatment.
+Today, I see the same pattern with this virus.
+If my focus is on when this all goes away and we all get back to “normal,” that might be extremely overwhelming.
+I’m reading and believing that experts say we may not be locked down for much longer, but that normal is a long way off.
+This will constantly change until there is a vaccine or a very effective treatment.

 If I focus on that every day, I’m going to be overwhelmed by it, unable to even get through the work day, let alone weeks of quarantine.
 As tempting as it might be to just give in to that, I’m trying to avoid it.
-Oh, I still have some moments, and days where that is tough.
-Days where I get through work and just pass out asleep for 12 hours, or spend a few minutes just staring out into space, aren’t unheard of in my house either.
-I think we’re all having those, but I try and snap myself out of with a simple question, what CAN I do?
+Oh, I still have some moments and days where that is tough.
+Days when I get through work and just pass out for 12 hours, or spend a few minutes staring out into space, aren’t unheard of in my house either.
+I think we’re all having those, but I try to snap myself out with a simple question: what CAN I do?

 For all the things I can’t do, it’s the things that I can do that seem to snap me back.